-Flood Control The overall project will provide approximately 55,000 ac-ft of gated retention within the Upper Roseau and Hay Creek Subwatersheds.
-This will provide both local and Red River flood damage reduction and is consistent with the Red River Basin Commission - Long-Term Flood Solutions Plan for reducing flows on the Red River.
-Water Quality The Roseau River is currently listed as impaired water for turbidity.
-In addition, to reducing bank erosion, the retention site(s) will improve downstream water quality by allowing suspended sediment to settle out and reduce turbidity in the river.
-Wildlife and Habitat: The establishment of the permanent vegetation within portions of the watershed will
+Flood Control The overall project will provide approximately 55,000 ac-ft of gated retention within the

+Upper Roseau and Hay Creek Subwatersheds.
+This will provide both local and Red River flood damage reduction and is consistent with the Red River Basin Commission - Longreducing bank erosion, the retention site(s) will improve downstream water quality by allowing suspended sediment to settle out and reduce turbidity in the river.